We Offer Office Visits for Greater Winston-Salem and Telepsychiatry Visits for ALL of NC

 Our Approach to Counseling

-With our expertise, passion, dedication, and client-centered approach, we’ll match you with the right therapist to help with your unique needs.
+During counseling, our expertise, passion, dedication, and client-centered approach shine, and we’ll match you with the right therapist to help with your unique needs.

 - Confidentiality: What you say in the sessions will be private and confidential and it is only between you and the therapist.

 - We make sure each individual feels heard, cared for, and understood.
 We provide a positive, nonjudgmental, and supportive environment to help you explore and meet your goals.

 - Through your therapy sessions, you will gain insight about your own values and needs and develop strategies to live your life in accordance with those values.

 - We will equip you with the tools and techniques that you need to move forward in a way that best suits your goals and creates positive change in your life.

 - You and your therapist are equal partners in the process.
 To get the most from these sessions, you need to be open and honest, be willing to face your problems and make changes.

 Types of Counseling We Offer